 Dairy-free diet benefits

 - Gastrointestinal relief: Lactose intolerant or sensitive to dairy?
-Eliminating lactose from your diet will immediately help to eliminate your gastrointestinal symptoms such as gas, bloating, diarrhoea and nausea.
+Eliminating lactose from your diet will help to eliminate your gastrointestinal symptoms such as gas, bloating, diarrhoea and nausea.

-- Clearer and calmer skin: If you’re struggling with acne or another inflammatory skin condition, you may find that your symptoms slowly decrease after cutting out dairy.
-Dairy cows are typically treated with artificial hormones, which can throw your own hormones off balance and cause breakouts (Source: Diet and Dermatology, 2014).
+- Clearer and calmer skin: If you’re struggling with acne or another inflammatory skin condition, you may find that your symptoms slowly decrease after cutting out dairy (Diet and Dermatology, 2014).

 - Lower risk of some cancers: Observational studies indicate that a dairy-free diet can reduce the risk of prostate and ovarian cancer.
 However, it’s also important to consider that eating dairy is believed to have protective effects against colorectal and breast cancer.

-- Reduced environmental impact (Source: WWF): Eliminating or reducing the amount of dairy in your diet can significantly reduce your impact on the environment.
-This is because dairy cows and their manure produce greenhouse gas emissions, which contribute to climate change.
+- Reduced environmental impact: Eliminating or reducing the amount of dairy in your diet can significantly reduce your impact on the environment.
+This is because dairy cows and their manure produce greenhouse gas emissions, which contribute to climate change (WWF).

 Dairy-free diet risks

 Cows milk, which was likely a huge part of your pre-dairy-free-diet, is a fantastic source of protein.
 A single glass contains all of the amino acids your body for cell repair and renewal.
 As you’ll be cutting out milk and products which contain milk entirely, you might need to increase the amount of non-dairy protein foods in your everyday diet.